mesonbuild/meson-python/docs/index.rst

 for concern, they are there to help identifying issues.
 In these cases, we recommend that you check if the files in question were indeed mapped to the expected place, and open a bug report if they weren't.

-If the project includes shared libraries that are needed by other files, those libraries will be included in the wheel, and native files will have their library search path extended to include the directory where the libraries are placed.
+If the project itself includes shared libraries that are needed by other files, those libraries will be included in the wheel, and native files will have their library search path extended to include the directory where the libraries are placed.

+If the project depends on external shared libraries, those libraries will not be included in the wheel.
+Vendoring those libraries or finding a suitable runtime dependency that provides those libraries is the responsibility of the user of ``meson-python``.

 What are the limitations?